SpongeFrogy/PPTiM/README.md

 - Under review: "Prediction of Metal-Organic Frameworks With Phase Transition via Machine Learning"

 - Under review: "Phase Change Metal-Organic Frameworks: Current state and Application"

+## Installation

+To install the required dependencies for this project, run the following command:

+conda env create -f environment.yml

+Prerequisites:
+- Python 3.10
+- CUDA Toolkit 12.1 (for torch)

+If you do not have the CUDA Toolkit installed, you can install the CPU version of PyTorch.

 ## Contact